moz411/flowgenius/static/EULA.md

 MOZ42 reserves the right to amend this EULA at any time and will update the EULA on this page with a new effective date.

 9. Governing Law
-This EULA is governed by the laws of [Your Jurisdiction] without regard to its conflict of law provisions.
+This EULA is governed by the laws of France without regard to its conflict of law provisions.

 Contact Information
 For questions about this EULA, contact us at thomas.dupouy@moz42.net.